shampeter/DbEntityService/Documentation/Main/Tutorial/docs/Examples/QueryExample.md

 # Example in using DbEntityService for querying data

->
-> The service is still be tested and developed.
-Thus the exact API may change but the features presented in this tutorial would stay.
+**The service is still be tested and developed.
+Thus the exact API may change but the features presented in this tutorial would stay.**

->
+*Assumption.
+For a child set reference such as IList<SomeChildObject> on a parent entity object, the service __always assume__ that the reference __is not null__.
+That means it is the application responsibility to make sure that a __child list is always instantiated__ in the parent entity constructor.*

 ## Retrieving Entity Object from Database